do3-2021-archives/configs-cadavre-exquis-kubeadmMaster/README.md

 ansible-playbook main.yml
 ```
 This should create the kubernetes cluster and deploy the app.
 There should be at least one control.
 If a problem with kubernetes appear, execute `kubeadm reset` on all hosts and redeploy the ansible playbook.

+The service should be accessible on `<control-ip>:30000`

 ## minikube
 Utilisation de minukube :